racine-p-a/citations/README.md

 License :

 The code is Apache2.
-Pictures are mostly public domain but some are Creative Commons.
+Pictures are mostly public domain.
+Those that are not have (mostly) their license in their filename.
+In doubt, do not use them !